greglinch/sourcelist/to-do-list.md

 * limit `status` choices displayed on ModelForm for `JoinView`
 	* field includes all, but we'd only want to include `added_by_self` and `added_by_other`

+* hide journo M2M fields from sources

+* log of which journalist has viewed a source

+* how to handle displaying `approved` (hiding for all but superuser) and `rating` (hiding to sources)?
+	* model inheritance?

+* if we do front-end edit urls, change edit link from admin url to live url

 # COMPLETED